 Because it is fast and fun to make, I’m sharing a free tutorial for you to make your own.
 If you would like the convenience of downloading the Color Stack Quilt pattern, it is available here.
-This 67″ x 80″ quilt requires two jelly rolls or 70 strips of fabric measuring 2.5″ x width of fabric (at least 40 inches long).
+The downloadable pattern also has re-sized blocks and instructions for making a Baby Color Stack quilt.
+This original 67″ x 80″ quilt requires two jelly rolls or 70 strips of fabric measuring 2.5″ x width of fabric (at least 40 inches long).
 For the skinny black and white strips, you will also need 3 strips of 1.5″ x 40″ in both black and white.
 For my quilt, I chose to cut strips of fabric from stash.

 Select your 70 strips and pair them in sets of two.
 Set aside three sets, or six strips of fabric, along with your 3 skinny (1.5″ wide) black and 3 skinny white strips.

 With the remaining strips, sew each set together to create long strips.
 You should have 32 long strips.

 Cut each strip into five pieces that are 8″ long.
 Set six sets aside to use for partial blocks.

 Sew the five pieces together, alternating colors, to make a block that is 8″ by 20.5.”